Dev-muse/grapple-go/README.md

 bun dev
 ```

+3. Open the App

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying app/page.tsx.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses next/font

+to automatically optimise and load Geist
+, a new font family from Vercel.

-## Learn More
+📘 Learn More

 To learn more about Next.js, take a look at the following resources: